colinaut/alpinejs-plugin-simple-validate/README.md

 You can validate that at least one is selected by adding `x-validate.group` to every checkbox or radio button in a named group.
 If you want the user to select multiple checkboxes, use an added expression `x-validate.group="2"`.

-***Note:** Checkbox and radio button groups add their error message on the wrapper for the group.
+***Note:** Checkbox and radio button groups add their error message after the wrapper for the group.
 It's assumed that each checkbox/radio is wrapped in a label or list item, and then has a wrapper around the group.
-Likewise, if you want to change the default error msg add `data-error-msg` to the group wrapper element.*
+If you want to change the default error msg add `data-error-msg` to the group wrapper element or add the element yourself.*

 ## Magic function $validate